-- ii) There should never be more than two people in the room interviewing the Threat Maker or Student of Concern. - iii) Remember to distinguish between Assessing the Threat versus Assessing the Threat Maker.
+ii) There should never be more than two people in the room interviewing the Threat Maker or Student of Concern.

+iii) Remember to distinguish between Assessing the Threat versus Assessing the Threat Maker.

 Step 1 School Administrators: make sure you know the whereabouts of the target(s) and threat maker(s) and address any immediate risk factors if they exist. ☐ If necessary, appropriately monitor and/or detain the student(s) of concern until the police member of the team is present. ☐ Do not allow "student(s) of interest" access to coats, backpacks, desks, or lockers. ☐ Determine if the threat maker has immediate access to the means (knife, gun, etc.).
-Step 2 : School Administrators: If appropriate, check the ☐ Locker, backpack, desk, etc. Please refer to the checklist on the next page School Administrator will notify the District/Division VTRA Team contact of the Stage I Team activation.
-(Send by email or text, the student name and date of birth as well as others involved) Step 3: ☐ Interview the Threat Maker or Student of Concern This should be completed by the administrator (interviewer) and a staff member (recorder) Step 4: Division office personal will ☐ Call the "trained" VTRA police member; share initial data and police will determine if a history weapons possession, use, or violence is noted in police accessible records.
-Step 5 : Principal (V.P.) and VTRA Police member, in collaboration with the counseling member will determine who will strategically interview sources of data including all participants directly and indirect involved as well as "hard" data collection as outlined below.
-Immediate Data may be obtained from multiple sources including: □ Reporter(s) ☐ Target(s) ☐ Witnesses ☐ Teachers and other school staff (secretaries, teacher assistants, bus drivers, etc.) ☐ Friends, classmates, acquaintances ☐ Parents/caregivers (Call both parents) ☐ Current and previous school records (Call the sending school) □ Police record check ☐ Check the student(s), locker, desk, backpack, recent text books/assignment binders, cars, etc. for data consistent with the threat making or threat-related behavior ☐ Check/Search or question parents/caregivers about the student(s), bedroom etc.
+Step 2 : School Administrators: If appropriate, check the □ Locker, backpack, desk, etc. Please refer to the checklist on the next page ☐ School Administrator will notify the District/Division VTRA Team contact of the Stage I Team activation.
+(Send by email or text, the student name and date of birth as well as others involved) Step 3: ☐ Interview the Threat Maker or Student of Concern This should be completed by the administrator (interviewer) and a staff member (recorder) Step 4: Division office personal will ☐ Call the "trained" VTRA police member; share initial data and police will determine if a history of weapons possession, use, or violence is noted in police accessible records.
+Step 5 : Principal (V.P.) and VTRA Police member, in collaboration with the counseling member will determine who will strategically interview sources of data including all participants directly and indirectly involved as well as "hard" data collection as outlined below.
+Immediate Data may be obtained from multiple sources including: □ Provide (2) Reporter(s) □ Target(s) ☐ Target(s) □ Target(s) □ Witnesses □ Target(s) □ Witnesses □ Teachers and other school staff (secretaries, teacher assistants, bus drivers, etc.) □ Target(s) □ Witnesses □ Teachers and other school staff (secretaries, teacher assistants, bus drivers, etc.) □ Friends, classmates, acquaintances □ Target(s) □ Witnesses □ Teachers and other school staff (secretaries, teacher assistants, bus drivers, etc.) □ Friends, classmates, acquaintances □ Parents/caregivers (Call both parents) □ Target(s) □ Witnesses □ Teachers and other school staff (secretaries, teacher assistants, bus drivers, etc.) □ Friends, classmates, acquaintances □ Parents/caregivers (Call both parents) □ Current and previous school records (Call the sending school)